Join the WMS for informational, educational and networking webinars on a wide array of topics. Click the Go button to view the upcoming schedule.

 This is where you can find every useful link related to conference attendance including schedules, syllabi material and recorded lectures.
 Also, visit conference support to complete a course evaluation, CME worksheet and receive your CME Certificate.
 Go

-As a service to our Partners and the entire Wilderness Medicine Community, here are the upcoming events related to Wilderness Medicine.
+As a service to our Affiliates and the entire Wilderness Medicine Community, here are the upcoming events related to Wilderness Medicine.

 Since 2009, the WMS has recorded most of the lectures that have been delivered at our CME conferences.
 Particularly useful for members advancing their FAWM (Fellowship in the Academy of Wilderness Medicine) status, these are organized according to the FAWM disciplines.
 These lectures represent cutting-edge information in the field of wilderness medicine and serve as an evolving body of knowledge across a very wide range of subjects.
 Online lectures can be purchased in the WMS Trading Post and viewed an unlimited number of times.
 WMS Members are able to claim FAWM and/or CME Credits for viewing these lectures.
 Go